 Selecting seed sounds

 To avoid sounds having lexicalized or conventionalized onomatopoeic forms in English, we used inanimate categories of environmental sounds.
 Using an odd-one-out norming procedure (N=105 participants), an initial set of 36 sounds in 6 categories was reduced to a final set of 16 “seed” sounds: 4 sounds in each of 4 categories.
 The purpose of this norming procedure was to reach a set of approximately equally distinguishable sounds within each category by systematically removing the sounds that stood out in each category.
 The results of the norming procedure are shown in Fig. S1.
 The four final categories were: water, glass, tear, zipper.
-The final 16 seed sounds can be downloaded from
+The final 16 seed sounds can be downloaded from here: osf.io/n6g7d/download.

 Collecting vocal imitations

-Participants (N=94) recruited from Amazon Mechanical Turk were paid to participate in an online version of the children's game of “Telephone”.
-Participants were instructed that they would hear some sound and their task is to reproduce it as accurately as possible using their computer microphone.
+Participants (N=94) recruited from Amazon Mechanical Turk were paid to participate in an online version of the children’s game of “Telephone”.
+Participants were instructed that they would hear some sound and their task was to reproduce it as accurately as possible using their computer microphone.
 Full instructions are provided in the Supplemental Materials.

 Each participant listened to and imitated four sounds: one from each of the four categories of environmental sounds.
 Sounds were assigned at random such that participants were unlikely to imitate the same person more than once.
-Participants were allowed to listen to each target sound multiple times, but were only allowed a single recording in response.
+Participants were allowed to listen to each target sound as many times as they wished, but were only allowed a single recording in response.
 Recordings that were too quiet (less than -30 dBFS) were not accepted.

 Imitations were monitored by an experimenter to catch any gross errors in recording before they were heard by the next generation of imitators.
 For example, recordings with loud sounds in the background were removed, and recordings were trimmed to the length of the imitation prior to the next generation.
 The experimenter also removed sounds that violated the rules of the experiment, e.g., by saying something in English.
 A total of 115 (24%) imitations were removed prior to subsequent analysis.
 The final sample contained 365 imitations along 105 contiguous transmission chains (Fig. 1).